18b9007/code_refactoring/refactoring_02/refactoring_video_02.md

 }
 ```

-The long printPlayerInfo method is broken down into separate small methods (printTitles, printCharMultiTimes and printPlayersWith40Avg), all short and easy to understand resulting in the a cleaner and more manageable printPlayerInfo.
+The long printPlayerInfo method can extracted into separate smaller methods (printTitles, printCharMultiTimes and printPlayersWith40Avg), resulting in a cleaner and more manageable printPlayerInfo.
 ```Java
 import java.util.ArrayList;